hirnidrin/zwila-azure-storage/README.md

 * Each folder may contain a number of blobs.

 ### Access control
-* The package facilitates building an API that acts as a proxy for access control on folder level.
+* The package facilitates building a proxy webservice for access control on folder level.
   * The ASA container does not need to allow public anonymous access.
   * The package authenticates to the ASA with an access key.
 * On download requests, the proxy generates a short-lived Shared Access Signature (SAS) URL and gives it to the client, which downloads the blob straight from the ASA.